 This way of working sprung up in the 1970s but didn't become popular until the 2000s, when working moms were looking for more flexibility in their jobs and quality of life became more of a priority for everyone.

-For hourly workers, what a job share offers is a part-time work week.
+For hourly workers, a job share offers a part-time workweek.
 For salaried employees, a job share offers the opportunity to pursue a high-pressure career without sacrificing your entire life to a company.

 12 Important Job Share Questions

 - How will the schedule be divided?